Honors Program Faculty

 The Honors program typically employs only full-time faculty members with a significant amount of teaching experience, especially those known for their teaching excellence.
-Indeed, the college's most prestigious award for faculty--the Gore Excellence in Teaching Award--has gone to an Honors faculty member three of the past four years: Philosophy professor Nick More in 2007, Physics professor Chris Cline in 2008, and Math professor Bill Bynum in 2010.
+Indeed, the college's most prestigious award for faculty--the Gore Excellence in Teaching Award--has gone to an Honors faculty member three of the past five years: Philosophy professor Nick More in 2007, Physics professor Chris Cline in 2008, and Math professor Bill Bynum in 2010.
 In fact, Professor More was named Utah's Professor of the Year for 2008 by the Carnegie Foundation for the Advancement of Teaching.

 Honors professors are some of the most interesting, active, and accomplished faculty on campus.
 They especially enjoy passing on their passion for learning to Honors students.
 They include professors like, among many others:

 A geneticist who studies halophilic organisms in the Great Salt Lake, Bonnie has received the Governor's Medal for Science and Technology for her work.
 She was also named by Salt Lake Magazine as one of five "Women Changing Utah" and is the director of the Great Salt Lake Institute.

 Russ utilizes approaches from cognitive psychology and cognitive neuroscience to study the dynamic control of attention, especially as it relates to task-switching.
 In his classes, he explores the role of science in society, particularly issues concerning the methodology, ethics, history, and philosophy of the social, behavioral, and brain sciences